OverlordZorn/S.T.O.R.M.-Framework/readme.md

 */
 ```

-### Planned, at some point
+### Planned Features
+- Monitor Client FPS and adjust Particle Droprate for each client.
-I am looking towards Zeus and Editor Modules and potentially more functions.
+- Zeus Gamemaster and Editor Modules.
+- Support for various Special Effects - due to the potential complexity, they will require their own individual module/addon.
+- Various Special Effects
+- More Presets
+- Mod Template for easy creation of Preset Extensions
+- Zeus HUD during Active Storms displaying summary and/or detailed information of the currently active effects.

 ## Known Issues
-### while technically, you can transition from one Storm Preset into another, it is not advised.
+### while technically possible, you can transition from one Storm Preset into another, but it is a bad idea.
-- Post Processing Effects are made for there to be always only one active per type(ColorCorrection, FilmGrain, Dynamic Blur) and layer (needed for multiple effects of the same type above each other, only really intended for Special effects like blinking etc)
-- The cleanup process by transitioning back to 0 will hick up. some other and some effects from the previous storm will remain and not propperly cleaned up.
+- While some modules support only "on active effect" and therefore, can easily be overwritten by other MainPresets, the remaining Modules can have multiple, different effects be active at the same time.
+This can cause individual effects to remain active even after a transition back to 0.
+Manual cleanup would be neededj.

 ### Considerations due to Engine Limitations
 - Snow/Rain will only occour above an overcast level of 0.5.
-Overcast transitions, unless using `forceWeatherChange`, can take up to ~50 minutes.
+Overcast transitions, unless using `forceWeatherChange`, can take up to ~45 ingame minutes.

 ### Join In Progress
 - I bet i missed some JIP Edgecases